-Jon Burkett joined the Bulldog Club in January of 2016, and serves as the Senior Director of Development.
-His primary duty is overseeing the William C. Hartman Fund.
+Jon Burkett joined the Bulldog Club in January of 2016, and currently serves as Senior Director for Major Gifts.

 Before joining the UGA Athletic Association, Jon worked at the University of New Mexico as the Assistant AD for Development.
 While at the Lobo Club, Jon and his team reached record levels in total dollars raised along with record membership.

 Prior to his time at New Mexico, Jon served at the University of Missouri and the University of North Texas.
 At Mizzou he helped the Tiger Scholarship Fund reach the $10 million mark for the first time in history.
 At the University of North Texas, he helped in all aspects of fundraising highlighted by the construction of Apogee Stadium in 2010.

 Jon is a native of Bloomfield, IN and holds a BA in Kinesiology from Indiana University as well as an MBA and MSA from Ohio University.
 He and his wife Christine live in Athens with their dog Chip.

 Kaitlyn Vincek joined the Bulldog Club in September 2018, and serves as Director of Development.
 In her role she oversees all Annual Giving efforts for the Georgia Bulldog Club.